You Can’t Go Home Again: Hush, 2000 – 2014

 Ah, Hush.

 Writing the complete history of Rumours / The Limit / Hush would take at least three books, each of which would probably contradict the others in at least three ways.
 Let’s just say that Hush opened in 2000, at the height of the late-90s ‘electronica’ boom, and is done in 2014, after a stupefying run of fourteen years.
-The rainbow flag has come down
+The rainbow flag has come down.

 Ten words need to be said about that rainbow flag.
-Hush was not a gay bar, in the traditional sense, though two of the triumverate behind it were gay.
+Hush was not a gay bar, in the traditional sense, though two of the triumvirate behind it were gay.
 If you were gay or straight or both or not particularly sure, Hush was for you.
 And you could be for Hush, no matter who or what you were.

 The second-last time I went to Hush was a long, long time ago: I think the winter of 2012, even.
 I can’t remember who was playing, or if I simply went to say hello to people.
 People move on (or just plain move, in my case), people get old, the music changes.
 Things end.